AdobeDocs/platform-learn.en/help/platform/audiences/upload-audiences.md

 # Upload audiences into Adobe Experience Platform

 Learn how to upload audiences in CSV format into Adobe Experience Platform.
+For more information, please see the [Segment Builder documentation](https://experienceleague.adobe.com/docs/experience-platform/segmentation/ui/segment-builder.html).

 >[!VIDEO](https://video.tv.adobe.com/v/3421714/?learn=on)